Home | Browse Topics | Community life | Tenancy and housing | Who’s covered by the minimum tenancy protections

 Boarders and boarding houses: When you’re covered

-A boarding house is a different kind of renting situation, where you rent a room, rather than a whole house, for a short period of time.
+A boarding house is a different kind of renting situation.
+You rent a room, rather than a whole house, for a short period of time.
 It is a boarding house if:

 • you’re staying in a place that’s for six or more boarders, and